-20.p.10 p.
-29.0 These are included in the table below: The Capital Programme Group Is responsible for: Overseeing Capital Management.
+capital programme.
+These are included in the table below: The Capital Programme Group Is responsible for: Overseeing Capital Management.
 Providing advice and recommendations to the Leadership Boards on new projects.
 These recommendations will be made to the Finance Sub-Committee.
 Approving variations to existing projects, as well as the progression of projects to their next stages.
 Approving the use of Capital receipts and grants.
 Directors and Are responsible for: Project Managers Ensuring that all projects comply with the relevant laws and regulations.
 Complying with the Constitution.
 Complying with the relevant external funding procedures.
 Project/ Budget Managers All projects must be managed in line with the Council's Project Management Guidelines.
 Project Managers are responsible for: Considering revenue, environmental, property, and opportunity costs related to a project.
 Considering the legal, human resources, equalities impact and sustainability implications of the project.
 Considering the impact of VAT on Capital projects and property transactions (disposals, purchases and leasing of land/property) and seek the advice of the Head of Finance & Commercial Business Partnering if required.
 On a day-to-day basis this advice will be provided by the Council's Tax Manager.
 Managing the project within budget and preventing overspends.
 Project Managers must consider the risks of, and the solutions to, any forecast Capital overspends.
-The Capital Team Are responsible for: • Steering a project through the financial approval process, alongside the Project Manager.
+The Capital Team Are responsible for: Steering a project through the financial approval process, alongside the Project Manager.
 Reviewing, quality checking and challenging the monthly actuals and forecast expenditure and income.

-Reporting monthly on Capital expenditure and its financing, in line with the Capital Projects Approval Route.
+with the Capital Projects Approval Route.